realpython/python-guide/docs/writing/reading.rst

   for gathering metrics from almost any source.

 - `Werkzeug <https://github.com/mitsuhiko/werkzeug>`_
-  Werkzeug started as simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility modules.
+  Werkzeug started as a simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility modules.
   It includes a powerful debugger, full-featured request and response objects, HTTP utilities to handle entity tags, cache control headers, HTTP dates,